 17. For the person who has everything — and for all those in need:

 Give chai ($18), or two, or however much you can afford to a friend or relative’s favorite non-profit in their name.
-Get your kids involved in choosing a charity to give tzedakah to this year.
-It’s been a difficult, difficult year, and, if you can afford it, charitable giving is what the world needs right now.
+Get your kids involved in choosing a charity to give tzedakah to this year — our friends at JTA have assembled a list of charities in Israel and beyond.
+It’s been a difficult, difficult time since October 7, and there are certainly a lot of charities in need right now.

 18. Skip the gifts.
 No, seriously.

-We’ll say it again: You have done enough this year.
+Whether you don’t have the financial or the mental energy to deal with gifting, or even celebrate Hanukkah, we’re here to let you know that it’s OK to forgo tradition when you need to.
 You can skip the gifts, and you can even skip Hanukkah if you need to — we won’t judge.
-A short text wishing your friends and family a happy holidays, and asking how they are, could be just as meaningful as any gift.
+A short text wishing your friends and family a happy holidays, and asking how they are, could be just as meaningful as any gift, especially in this moment where we’re all feeling so polarized and isolated.

 All of our recommendations are independently selected by Kveller’s editorial team.
 We may earn a commission if you buy something through one of our affiliate links.